• Skip to primary navigation

 Tutorial for Kid Friendly Rudolph Ornament

-Once you’ve attached the loop to the clothespin, you’ll then apply more glue along the twine below the knot and down.
+Once you’ve attached the loop to the clothespin, apply more glue along the twine below the knot and down.
 Place the second clothespin on top and press firmly.
 We now have the body of our reindeer.

 The making of Rudolph the Red Nosed Reindeer Ornament